Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 242 trips per day across all routes, resulting in approximately 24 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents, 47.5%, work from home, which may be partly due to COVID-19 conditions.
+The service frequency averages 242 trips per day across all routes, equating to approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport